RobotCasserole1736/RobotCasserole1736.github.io/index.md

 We will continue to evolve this plan as needed.

-All meetings will be conducted virtually.
+All meetings will be conducted **virtually**.
+Due to the evolving Coronavirus pandemic, we **do not plan to meet in person during the fall of 2020.**

 They will focus on skill building and background information in prep for the 2021 build season.

 We **tentatively** plan to resume hands-on, in-person meetings in January 2021.